-Assuming we have successful results from our laboratory testing and obtain 510(k) clearance from the FDA, in early 2017, we expect to roll-out our first devices to cardiologists, physicians, research scientists and other opinion leaders.
-In 2018, we expect to begin widespread distribution with the addition of a major channel distributor to enable a market penetration of approximately 2,213 physician offices (out of approximately 221,235 physician offices in the U.S.), 58 hospitals (out of approximately 5,754 hospitals in the U.S.), and 30 IDTFs (out of 3,000 estimated IDTFs in the U.S.).
+Assuming we obtain 510(k) clearance from the FDA in 2017, we expect to roll-out our first devices to cardiologists, physicians, research scientists and other opinion leaders.
+In 2018, we expect to begin widespread distribution with the addition of a major channel distributor to enable a market penetration of approximately 2,213 physician offices (approximately 1% of all physician offices in the U.S.), 58 hospitals (approximately 1% of all hospitals in the U.S.), and 30 IDTFs (an estimated 1% of all IDTFs in the U.S.).